BradhamLab/Lverage/README.md

 python3 -m pip install -r requirements.txt
 ```

-### Clustal Omega
-A ClustalOmega binary is also required.
-This can be obtained from the clustal [website](http://www.clustal.org/omega/ "http://www.clustal.org/omega/").
-Download the pre-compiled binary that matches your system or compile the source code.
-Next, either add the binary to your PATH environment variable or when calling Lverage, provide the path to the binary with the appropriate argument.

 ## How to Use
 We warn against moving any file within the directory anywhere else as this will create errors.
 If you wish to access from other places, we suggest appending the directory to your PATH environment variable, creating an alias, or creating a shortcut.